waiting-for-dev/landing_page/README.md

 * HTML5 semantic mark-up
 * Very easy to override or customize to custom needs.

+## Rails 3.2 version

+To use this gem for rails 3.2, use versions higher than 0.1 and lower than 1.0.
+You can find last rails 3.2 version in [rails_3.2 repository branch](https://github.com/laMarciana/landing_page/tree/rails_3.2).

 ## Demo

 [Follow this link to see how it externally works](http://landing-page-demo.herokuapp.com/).